amomen9/PostgreSQL/Barman/barman_2.14.md

-d) add the following line to pg_hba.conf file if necessary
+d. add the following line to pg_hba.conf file if necessary